muddymudskipper/documentation.eccenca.com/docs/develop/python-plugins/index.md

     ---

-    Intended for Developers, this page gives an overview on the plugin concepts and how to start developing your own plugins.
+    Intended for Developers, this page gives an overview of the plugin concepts and describes how to start developing your own plugins.

 -   :material-cog-outline: [Setup and Configuration](setup)